EVELHO/unbabel/README.md

 ######5.
 "Sign in" buton shall be defined with font XXX size XXX color FFXXXX<br />

 ####Flow of actions:
-1. User shall fill in the username<br />
+1. User shall fill in the username
-2. User shall fill in the password<br />
+2. User shall fill in the password
-3. User shall press "Sign In" button<br />
+3. User shall press "Sign In" button

 #### When the user press the "sign in" button web, validate if the username and password are fullfilled.